themostclueless/qeaml.github.io/pages/skol.md

 Expressions do not exist in Skol, being replaced by calls to built-in functions.
 Due to this the general recommendation is to use PascalCase for user-defined functions and snake_case for built-in functions.
-A problem may also arise when defining structures, as the primitve types' names are not case-sensitive.
+A problem may also arise when defining structures, as the primitive types' names are not case-sensitive.
 This would cause confusion between a structure `B` and the boolean type (which has multiple names: `b`, `bool` and `boolean`)